 Refurb vs Replace: Is a patch-up costing you more?

-Refurbishment often seems like the budget friendly choice, but it carries significant risk.
-A patch up job can lift appearances for a while, yet it rarely resolves structural or compliance issues.
-Replacement offers a fixed price outcome with a 30 - 40 year structural design life.
-For most ageing toilet blocks, replacement delivers better value, certainty and community outcomes over the life of the asset.
+Refurbishment often seems budget-friendly, but it carries significant risk.
+A patch-up job can boost a toilet facility’s looks for a while.
+The problem is that it rarely resolves structural or compliance issues.
+Replacement offers a fixed price outcome with a structural life of 30 or 40 years.
+That’s why, for most ageing toilet blocks, replacing the facility delivers better value for taxpayer and the community.

-Why refurbishment often fails for ageing public toilet blocks
+Why refurbishment often fails - Hidden realities of public toilet blocks refurbishment costs

 Refurbishment involves retaining the basic structure while upgrading components, fixtures, and finishes.
 While this approach appears cost-effective initially, "kicking the can down the road" can result in mounting (costly) problems.